anusha-murali/anusha-murali.github.io/MISC/asterisk.md

 604800
 ```

-Since the function was defined using $^*$`args`,  we were able to pass in arbitrary number of arguments as we into the function.
+Since the function was defined using $^*$`args`,  we were able to pass in arbitrary number of arguments as we wanted into the function (in the first call 2 arguments and in the second call 7 arguments respectively).

 * * *
 ###### anusha-murali.github.io